polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 title: Setup Your Computer
 ---

-Normally we would teach you more about the Substrate blockchain framework and the Proof of Existence blockchain you will be building.
+Normally we would teach you more about the Substrate blockchain development framework and the Proof of Existence blockchain you will be building.
 However, setting up your computer for Substrate development can take a while.

 To optimize your time, we will have you start the setup process, and while things are compiling, we will then tell you more about everything we are doing.